 GROTTO POINT LIGHTHOUSE, MIDDLE HARBOUR

-Grotto Point Lighthouse at Dobroyd Head is definitely the cutest lighthouse on the list.
+Grotto Point Lighthouse at Dobroyd Head is definitely the cutest on the list of best lighthouses located a short drive from Sydney.
 It looks a bit like a make-believe castle, built for a grumpy dwarf.
 The creative brains behind the design was one Maurice Festu, who was actually a sailor, rather than an architect.
 His plans were put into action in 1910 and the lighthouse is still active today, helping boats to find their way across Middle Harbour, and shining as far north as Manly.
 You can drive to Cutler Road car park and walk 500 metres, but it's much more fun to get to it via the Manly Scenic Walkway.

 FORT DENISON, SYDNEY HARBOUR

 Found smack bang in the middle of Sydney Harbour, Fort Denison has been lighting the way for Sydney-bound ships for over 100 years.
 On the island, you'll also find the Martello Tower, which was built by light crowns for defence purposes 50 years before that, and is the only one of its kind in Australia.
 If you're going to spend New Year's Eve at a lighthouse, this is the one to go for — the Harbour Bridge views are epic.
 Any other day, you can drop into the on-site restaurant for a casual meal or take a tour.
 Captain Cook Ferries run to Fort Denison seven days a week between 10.30am and 4pm.